 [RELATED ARTICLE] USING MACHINE LEARNING IN YOUR HEALTHCARE APP

 And that just about covers it.
-Obviously, there is so much more to building an app, let alone an mHealth app, than what we’ve written here.
+Obviously, there is so much more to developing an mhealth app than what we’ve written here.
 But you now have a strong foundation upon which you can build the best product you can.

 As long as you have a solid plan for positioning your app in the crowded marketplace, ensure you know your regulations backwards and forwards, and you’ve left room for continued innovation, you’ll be on your way to gaining traction and most importantly helping patients and clinicians improve their lives.

-Think your project might be better suited to a team who already specializes in mHealth application development?
+Think your project might be better suited to a team who already specializes in developing mHealth apps.

 At Topflight Apps, we take the care- and patient-related concerns of our clients and transform them into secure, accessible user platforms.
 And since we’re always looking for inspiration to guide our latest projects, we would be more than happy to hear from you!